Sir George Dashwood, 6th Baronet: Career

 On 25 January 1889, he succeeded to the baronetcy upon the death of his father.
 In 1909, he sold the family estate, Kirtlington Park, to the Earl of Leven and Melville.
 The house had been built at the beginning of the 18th century and contained notable examples of Grinling Gibbons's carving.
 He was Deputy Lieutenant and a Justice of the Peace of Oxfordshire.

-Dashwood was a Captain of the Scots Fusilier Guards and an honorary Major in the Oxfordshire Light Infantry Militia.
+Dashwood was a Captain in the Scots Fusilier Guards and later served in the 4th (Oxford Militia) Battalion, Oxfordshire Light Infantry with the honorary rank of Major.
 Like his father before him, he served as High Sheriff of Oxfordshire from 1903 to 1904.

 Dashwood was closely associated with the YMCA and the Red Triangle Federation, having been president of both organisations.

 Personal life

 On 12 August 1875, he was married to Lady Mary Margaret Seymour (1855–1948), the sixth daughter of Lord Chamberlain of the Household Francis Seymour, 5th Marquess of Hertford and the former Lady Emily Murray (herself the sixth daughter of David Murray, 3rd Earl of Mansfield).
-Together, they were the parents of ten children, four of whom were killed during World War I, including:
+Together, they were the parents of eleven children, three of whom were killed during World War I: